One of the primary reasons people decide to go on specific diets, like low carb, is because they want to lose weight.

 My advice before you start Atkins is you must be ready to do it.
 And remember, the weight is not important to worry about because the inches lost is most important.
 Eat more green food and green tea to get better results.
 Less sugar, less carbs and more workouts will help you get to a healthy weight.
 Good luck for everybody in Atkins.”

 The Atkins diet will help you cut way down on the amount of sugar you consume each day, which is great … as long as you make sure to replace those foods with choices high in protein and fat.
 Figure out new and healthy ways to prepare fruits and vegetables, as they are relatively low in carbs even in larger portion sizes.
-Set a weight loss goal and track your progress to keep yourself motivated to reach it.
+Set a weight loss goal – for example – to lose 15 pounds in a month and track your progress to keep yourself motivated to reach it.